American Sign Language (ASL)

 Term Typically Offered: Spring, Summer

-Description: Continued development of intermediate expressive and receptive ASL skills and cultural features of the language and community.
+Description: Continue to develop your communicative competency through expansion of expressive and receptive ASL skills.
+Deepen your understanding of the cultural features of the language and community.

 For class offerings for a specific term, refer to the Schedule of Classes